 - Your child's temperature reaches 105°F (40.6°C).

 - Your child has a dry mouth, cracked lips, or cries without tears.

-- Your baby has a dry diaper for at least 8 hours, or he is urinating less than usual.
+- Your baby has a dry diaper for at least 8 hours, or he or she is urinating less than usual.

-- Your child is less alert, less active, or is acting differently than he usually does.
+- Your child is less alert, less active, or is acting differently than he or she usually does.